A guide to choosing children’s glasses and kids glasses frames

 Also, most eyewear manufacturers and optical shops offer extended warranties on children's spectacles so you can feel more at ease about your investment in your kids' glasses.

-Polycarbonate or Trivex lenses are the best choice for children's eyewear.
+The best lenses for children's glasses are polycarbonate or Trivex lenses.
 These lightweight and very impact-resistant lenses offer the best combination of comfort and safety.

 Polycarbonate lenses for kids also are available with extra-durable lens coatings to make the lenses more scratch-resistant.
 Similar lens coatings can be applied to Trivex lenses as well.

 Here are five important trends in spectacles for kids to be aware of before you shop: